Paleo Turkey Sweet Potato Chili

 This will keep in the fridge for about a week or can be frozen.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If made with lean ground turkey, this chili would be approved for phase 2 or 3 of the South Beach Diet and is also Paleo.
+If made with lean ground turkey, this Paleo Turkey Sweet Potato Chili would be approved for phase 2 or 3 of the South Beach Diet and is also Paleo.
 Chili with sweet potatoes is probably too high in carbs for traditional low-carb diet plans.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.